 If you accidentally peeled more ginger than you need, you can preserve the extra piece by placing it in a small glass jar and adding enough vodka or sherry to cover it completely.
 It should keep for several weeks this way.
 Toss it out when the alcohol starts to look cloudy—that's an indication that mold or bacteria may be present.

-To store ginger indefinitely, stick the root in the freezer with the peel on.
+To store ginger indefinitely, stick the root in the freezer with the skin on.
 Place it in a freezer bag or another freezer-safe container to protect it from freezer burn.
 Whenever you need fresh ginger for a recipe, pull the ginger out; grate what you need; and return the rest of the root to the freezer.
 There's no need to thaw it first as frozen ginger is a lot easier to peel.

 Planting in a Pot